loginakhil/loginakhil.github.io/_posts/2021-12-05-templating-docker-compose.md

-In the below example, for both `db` and `web` service we have duplicated `environment` configuration.
+In the below example, for both `db` and `web` services, we have duplicated the `environment` configuration.

 ```yml
 version: "3.9"